 - You will see a list of different types of enquiry (described as Queues) – choose the most appropriate one for your enquiry.
 For example, if you wish to request a literature search, select the Literature Searches option.

-Note that anonymised literature search results of recently conducted searches are sometimes shared externally with colleagues in local authorities in England.
+Please note that anonymised literature search results of recently conducted searches are sometimes shared externally with colleagues in local authorities in England.

-United Kingdom Health Security Agency resources
+UK Health Security Agency resources

 As a member of a local authority public health team you have access to a range of electronic resources, including: